nonblocking/nonsnapshot-maven-plugin/README.md

 <dontFailOnCommit>true</dontFailOnCommit>
 ```

-Then configure the job on the CI server like this:
+Then configure the job on your CI server like this:

  1. Revert and update the workspace
  2. Execute the goal *nonsnapshot:updateVersions*